Arizona Certified Nursing Assistant (CNA) Practice Test 2025 - Free CNA Practice Questions and Study Guide

 Get further explanation with Examzify DeepDiveBeta

-Ask the resident to tolerate the discomfort
+Tell the resident to wait for the nurse

 Next Question